 The output will include ``Asymmetry Ratios'' for both the inductance and electrostatic induction matrices.
 The MoM algorithm employed by MMTL does not have a precise error computation, but it does check the output parameter matrices for symmetry.
 If the values are asymmetric, it may indicate that more (or sometimes fewer) conductor or dielectric segments should be specified for the simulator.

 The W-element file contains a comment header that describes the original cross section and MMTL run.
-Matrices $ L_0$ and $ C_0$ are copied directly from MMTL's inductance and electrostatic induction matrices.
+Matrices and are copied directly from MMTL's inductance and electrostatic induction matrices.

-Conductor losses, $ R_0$ and $ R_S$ are estimated from the conductor geometries and materials properties, with these formulations.
+Conductor losses, and are estimated from the conductor geometries and materials properties, with these formulations.

-Where $ \sigma$ is the conductivity, $ C_$Area is the conductor area, $ C_$Circum is the conductor circumference, and $ \mu_0$ is the permeability of free space.
+Where is the conductivity, Area is the conductor area, Circum is the conductor circumference, and is the permeability of free space.

 Once you have selected parameters to sweep, you must specify starting and ending values and the number of iterations for each parameter.
 A dialog similar to Figure 4 will allow you to enter the controlling values.